spuder/All-Spark-Cube/README.txt

 All files in this directory are sample code.
 Each folder is an individual project

+You must have Visual Paradigm Community edition to open the UML Diagrams

 The All Spark Cube software is designed to control led cubes.
 The actual project that spawned this code can be found at allsparkcube.com